dhruvbird/fs-notifier/README.md

 times.

-The file names (test01.sh and test02.sh in the example config file above) of scripts MUST be unique since they are used to determine the status of complete files. i.e. You can NOT have 2 scripts with the exact same file name.
+The file names (test01.sh and test02.sh in the example config file above) of scripts **MUST be unique** since they are used to determine the status of complete files. i.e. You can NOT have 2 scripts with the exact same file name.

+Additionally, every file name that is being monitored **MUST also be unique** since the file names (and not their complete path names) are used to detect if the file has been processed.
+The rationale behind using the file name over the file path to check if the file has been processed is that it makes it easier to move files around directories without losing their completed status with respect to various scripts.

 You can move scripts around as long as their file names remain the same. i.e ```/home/username/test01.sh``` can be changed to